wanjawischmeier/calculator/README.md

-One of my first projects
+One of my first python Projects back in 2019 :)